Consult An Experienced Healthcare Professional For Athlete’s Foot Treatment

 • Avoid wearing tight and thick shoes or socks for long hours.

-• Completely dry your foot after exercising, bathing or removing your shoes.
+• Completely dry your feet after exercising, bathing or removing your shoes.

 • Wear shower shoes or flip-flops when walking around pools, gyms or locker areas.